Hieromon/AutoConnect/mkdocs/advancedusage.md

 <span style="display:block;margin-left:auto;margin-right:auto;width:284px;height:462px;border:1px solid lightgrey;"><img data-gifffer="images/addmenu.gif" data-gifffer-height="460" data-gifffer-width="282" /></span>

 The [*AutoConnect::append*](api.md#append) function also has the third parameter that directly specifies the request handler.
-It has similar efficacy to calling the append and `ESP8266WebSever::on` at once.
+It has similar efficacy to calling the append and `ESP8266WebSever::on` at once. [^1]

+[^1]: However, the pages registered this way remain legacy.
+Therefore, the AutoConnect menu bar is not appeared.

 ```cpp
 portal.append("/hello", "HELLO", [](){